brucou/react-state-driven/README.md

 ![image search basic scenario](assets/Image%20search%20scenario.png)

-What we can derive from that is that the application is interfacing with other systems : the user interface and what we call external systems.
+What we can derive from that is that the application is interfacing with other systems : the user interface and what we call external systems (local storage, databases, etc.).
 The application responsibility is to translate user actions on the user interface into commands on the external systems, execute those commands and deal with their result.

 In our proposed architecture, the same scenario would become :